adisalafudin-dev/adisalafudin-dev/README.md

  <h1>About Me</h1>
  <p> Hi, I’m Adi!
 I’m a Web Developer Student with a passion for building cool and functional web apps.
 My top skills include React and Laravel, and I’m also comfortable working with technologies like PHP, MySQL, and TailwindCSS.

-When I’m not coding, you’ll probably find me listening to music, snapping some photos, or getting lost in a good game.
-Let’s connect!</p>

  <tr>
   <td>